atk4/data/README.md

 Yes.

 The founder and lead developer for this library is: [Romans Malinovskis](https://www.openhub.net/accounts/romaninsh) who has been a long-time open-source developer and maintainer of Agile Toolkit (PHP UI Framemwork).
-Agile Data is developed as part of Agile Toolkit refactoring and will be included with ATK 4.4.
-It is backed by London-based tech company.
+Agile Data is developed as part of Agile Toolkit refactoring and will be bundled with Agile Toolkit 4.4.

 ### Q: Why not improve existing [ORM] project/framework X?

 That's exactly what we are doing.

 Agile Data is a refactor of "Model" implementation from Agile Toolkit that [was initially released 2011](https://github.com/atk4/atk4/commit/976ccce73c5c7bf5afbedc70aa3f72158dbf534b#diff-8e1db8ebf3425c345973e98193903012).
-Other projects are often using different "concept" and would not work optimally if we add "DataSet" and "Action" concepts into them.
+Other projects are often using different "concept" and would not work optimally if we add "DataSet" and "Action" implementation.

 ### Q: When can I use Agile Data in my project?